-PPA(Sarvica Laval H) PPA(Service Level H) Including but not exclusive to the following development types: Provision of 25 or more dwellings (major application) on one site; Provision of 25 or more dwellings across more than one more site; Development of tall buildings that exceed the London Mayoral referral threshold; Provision of over 10,000 sq metres of commercial space; Change of use of over 10,000 sq metres of floorspace; Development of a site in excess of 2.5 hectares; and Reserved matters pursuant to outline planning permissions relating to large scale major development.
-Other bespoke arrangements which are not covered by the standard fees set out above. £5625 (plus VAT) for the Inception Meeting £2500 (plus VAT) per meeting thereafter (excluding Planning Committee Presentations) Dedicated Officer Fees The fee for this service will depend of the nature of the development proposal and programme of work required, and will be calculated as part of agreeing the PPA.
-Planning Committee Presentation Presentation of schemes to the planning committee £3,750 (no VAT payable) Post Decision - Variations to Legal Agreements (Service Level I) Discussion relating to the following post decision services: • Variation to a Legal Agreement Bespoke Fee dependent upon the nature and complexity of the requested variation
+PPA (Service Level H) Including but not exclusive to the following development types: Provision of 25 or more dwellings (major application) on one site, or several sites Development of tall buildings that exceed the London Mayoral referral threshold. £5,906 (plus VAT) for the Inception Meeting Provision of over 10,000 sq metres of commercial space.
+Change of use of over 10,000 sq metres of floorspace.
+Development of a site in excess of 2.5 hectares; and Reserved matters pursuant to outline planning permissions relating to large scale major development.
+Other bespoke arrangements which are not covered by the standard fees set out above. £2,625 (plus VAT) per meeting thereafter (excluding Planning Committee Presentations) Dedicated Officer Fees The fee for this service will depend on the nature of the development proposal and programme of work required and will be calculated as part of agreeing the PPA.
+Planning Committee Presentation Presentation of schemes to the planning committee £3,938 (no VAT payable) Post Decision: Variations to Legal Agreements (Service Level I) Discussion relating to the following post decision services: Variation to a Legal Agreement Generally, the planning service fee for a minor variation to a legal agreement (alongside a non-material amendment application) will be charged at £5,500 (no VAT, excluding legal fees) Bespoke Fee dependent upon the nature and complexity of the requested variation

-The government has made it clear that Councils should engage in pre applications discussion in order to facilitate a proactive and collaborative approach to development.
-Generally, the Council will not refuse to engage with applicants, however there may be some cases where the services set out above are not appropriate, therefore the Council may decline to provide a particular service.
-The fees set out above do not always reflect the amount of work required to provide the service due to the specific nature of the proposed development.
 The above fees are discretionary and if officers are of the view that the proposal falls outside the scope or the spirit of the fee schedule set out above such that an alternative fee is required to cover the cost of providing the service, the Council reserves the right to charge an alternative fee accordingly.
 The above definitions of "major" and "minor" developments are those set out in legislation.